dart-archive/discoveryapis_generator/README.md

 -u, --url          URL of a Discovery document
 -p, --prefix       Prefix for library name (defaults to "google")
-    --all          Create client libraries for all Google APIs --full         Create one library including all Google APIs -o, --output       Output Directory (defaults to "output/")
+    --all          Create client libraries for all Google APIs -o, --output       Output Directory (defaults to "output/")

     --date         Create sub folder with current date (otherwise files might be overwritten)